-Health Education England London has a single lead employer for all its GP Specialty Trainees.
+NHS England (WT&E) has a single lead employer for all its GP Specialty Trainees.
 The organisation providing this service is Royal Free London NHS Foundation Trust.
 They have a dedicated HR team that deals with all aspects of employment for GP Specialty Trainees.

-Their responsibilities include completing all pre-employment checks such as checking your right to work, completing a DBS check (If applicable) and Occupational Health checks amongst others.
-They are always on hand for advice on contractual matters such as pay, contracts, different types of leave such as special, maternity, and paternity leave, (annual, bank holiday leave is discussed with the line manager and managed locally), expenses reimbursements (study leave and travel expenses) as well as advising on HR policies and procedures, providing guidance on health matters, supporting with sickness absence and assisting with work place adjustments.
+Their responsibilities include completing all pre-employment checks such as checking your right to work, completing a DBS check (if applicable) and Occupational Health checks amongst others.
+They are always on hand for advice on contractual matters such as pay, contracts, different types of leave such as special, maternity, and paternity leave, (annual, bank holiday leave is discussed with the line manager and managed locally), expense reimbursements (study leave and travel) as well as advising on HR policies and procedures, providing guidance on health matters, supporting with sickness absence and assisting with workplace adjustments.

-Should you ever require Occupational Health support, your line manager is ale to arrange this dor you and lead employer can guide you on this as well.
+Should you ever require Occupational Health support, your line manager is able to arrange this for you and lead employer can guide you on this as well.
 You will be paid by the Lead Employer and be an employee of Royal Free London NHS Foundation Trust.
 There will be a section in your one of your Induction Days relating to the Lead Employer and more in the general guide to GP training in London.